Understanding and development for educators and students

 This training will help educators to learn and improve their teaching method, firstly reflecting and improving their knowledge on this topics widening perspectives and opening their actual work to new cooperations with other colleagues and international educators.

-Monday, 9:30 Opening the program with a briefing from the organisers.
-Presentation of the team, ice breaking games outdoor and walk to the city centre.
+Monday, 9:30 Opening the program with a briefing from the organizers.
+Presentation of the team, ice-breaking games outdoors and walk to the city center.
 Short sightseeing in Soverato, some basic info for orienteering, history and info points.
-Lunch.
-Afternoon session: Emotional competences.
-Today theories and approaches.

-Thursday: Morning session, 9:00 - 12:30.
+Thursday: Morning session, 9:30 - 12:30.
 Visit to a local school.
 Working with teachers and students.
 Lunch break.
-Afternoon session: outdoor emotional team building walk to Soverato superiore.
+Afternoon session: outdoor emotional team-building walk to Soverato Superiore.

 Sunday: departure of participants.